Term project: the ERA5vis package#

 Important

-I have put together a small package called WRFvis.
-Its design is based on the template package and the ClimVis package written by Fabien Maussion.
+I have put together a small package called ERA5vis.
+Its structure is based on the template package and the ClimVis package written by Fabien Maussion.

 Download the zipped package from here and extract it.
 Read the README and the package requirements first.